Newfoundland pine marten (Photo by Helen Jones)

 What is NCC doing to protect habitat for this species?

 Through the protection of large tracts of land in prime marten habitat, the Nature Conservancy of Canada (NCC) is helping to protect the undisturbed, mature forest that the Newfoundland marten needs to thrive.
-NCC’s Lloyds River Escarpment, and most recently the acquisition of the Grassy Place in southwest Newfoundland, will help to ensure that this distinctive Newfoundland species will have the space it needs to hunt, mate and roam now and into the future.
+NCC’s Lloyds River Escarpment, and most recently the acquisition of the Grasses Nature Reserve in southwest Newfoundland, will help to ensure that this distinctive Newfoundland species will have the space it needs to hunt, mate and roam now and into the future.

 Source: Parks Canada [page visited November 17, 2011]